More

 BitLocker is Microsoft’s hard-drive encryption software designed for modern versions of Windows.
 It encrypts entire operating system drives and additional data volumes.
 For optimal security, BitLocker integrates seamlessly with Trusted Platform Module (TPM), a secure cryptoprocessor storing encryption keys.
 Alternatively, users can employ a USB startup key for access.

-The encryption process begins with an initial encryption phase, which may take time depending on drive specifications.
+The Windows full disk encryption process begins with an initial encryption phase, which may take time depending on drive specifications.
 This phase ensures all data remains secure even when the computer is powered off or locked.
 Upon unlocking with Windows login credentials, data is decrypted transparently.
-New files are automatically encrypted in real-time.
+New files are automatically encrypted in real time.

 BitLocker is available across Windows 7 (Enterprise, Ultimate), Windows 8.1 (Pro, Enterprise, Education), and Windows 10 editions.
 It utilizes the AES algorithm with options for CBC or XTS mode and key lengths of 128-bit or 256-bit.
 UEM software allows IT admins to configure BitLocker remotely on multiple work devices.